ckelsoe/obsidian-shell-path-copy/README.md

 Access plugin settings via Settings → Plugin Options → Shell Path Copy:

-- **Path Wrapping**: Choose how paths are wrapped when copied to clipboard (none, double quotes, single quotes, or backticks)
+- **Path Wrapping**: Choose how paths are wrapped when copied to the clipboard (none, double quotes, single quotes, or backticks)
 - **Menu Display**: Control which path formats appear in both the context menu and command palette:
   - Show both Windows and Linux/Mac options (default)
   - Show Windows options only